-Getting the path of a deep-rooted file or a folder in File Explorer can be a daunting task.
-Many a time we are required to upload the documents to the social media sites or any other sites which forces us to go through numerous folders till you find the desired file.
+Many a time we are required to upload documents to social media sites or any other sites which forces us to go through numerous folders till we find the desired file.
 Finding a path to upload a file or a folder in file explorer can be time-consuming.
 In most cases, it can be quite tedious to traverse to the location of the root directory of a file system.
 It is indeed tiresome to manually copy the path regularly from the address bar in order to paste it to the desired location.

 Open Windows File Explorer and traverse to file location whose path you want to copy.
 Select the file or folder you prefer to copy.